jenshweber/grape/README.md

 ![sole_employer!](https://raw.githubusercontent.com/jenshweber/grape/master/doc/images/sole_employer!.png)

 ### Example 9: Rules as building blocks in Clojure programs
 Of course, rules can be used within Clojure programs.
-For example, a rule can be applied repeatedly using the _while_ form.
-Given the following example rule that deletes any node, we can simply delete the entire graph using _while_:
+For example, a rule can be applied repeatedly using the ```while_ form``` Given the following example rule that deletes any node, we can simply delete the entire graph using ```while```:
 ```clojure
 (rule 'delete-any-node!
       {:read (pattern (node 'n))